MMT founders Warren Mosler and Randall Wray like to claim that ‘monetary policy has it backwards’, see these 1,5 min video quotes:

-S (ΔNW) can deviate from I (ΔRA) if ΔNFA deviates from zero.
+Therefore, S (ΔNW) can deviate from I (ΔRA) only if ΔNFA deviates from zero.

-For a closed economy as a whole, therefore, ex post S will always equal I by accounting identity.
-Ex ante, however (in terms of ‘desired’ or ‘planned’ S and I), S and I can deviate from one another.
+For any closed aggregate economy as a whole, therefore, ex post S will always equal I by accounting identity:

 For any open economy (individual firm or sector), S and I can also deviate from each other ex post.
 Sex post will deviate from Iex post by ex post net exports (X-M)ex post, as S = I + (X-M).
 Exports X are sales of real assets to rest of world, imports M are purchases of real assets from rest of world.
 The ex post accounting identities are Xsector = Mrest of world (any sector’s exports/sakes equal rest of world’s imports/purchases) and vice versa, so that ex post,